 Appropriate credit will be granted for prior training of similar Courses offered by this Institution upon review and verification by School officials of its validity under the Cosmetology Act and the Board of Barbering & Cosmetology Rules and Regulations.
 Occasionally, a student's acceptance by the Institution will depend entirely on the Board of Barbering and Cosmetology Regulations.
-Newberry School of Beauty will not accept students for enrollment in the following courses for any hours less than: Cosmetology 400, Barbering 400, Barber Crossover 200, and Esthetician 300.
+Newberry School of Beauty will not accept students for enrollment in the following courses for any hours less than:

+Cosmetology 400, Barbering 400, Barber Crossover 200, and Esthetician 300.
 This includes students with State credit and a letter of recommendation from the Barbering and Cosmetology Program.
 Out of State students must first request and receive a "Letter of Evaluation" from the California Barbering and Cosmetology Program.
 Newberry School of Beauty does not guarantee that the school will accept any of your prior hours.
 Copies of all above documents shall be retained in Student files upon enrollment.
-Newberry School of Beauty will only accept prior hours from another California Cosmetology School or a letter from the California Board of Barbering and Cosmetology School or a letter from the California Board of Barbering and Cosmetology School or a letter from the California Board of Barbering and Cosmetology.
+Newberry School of Beauty will only accept prior hours from another California Cosmetology School or a letter from the California Board of Barbering and Cosmetology.